Azure/azure-powershell/src/Kusto/docs/New-AzKustoAttachedDatabaseConfiguration.md

 ```

 ### -TableLevelSharingPropertyExternalTablesToExclude
-List of external tables exclude from the follower database
+List of external tables to exclude from the follower database

 ```yaml
 Type: System.String[]